egress

 crabbox egress stop --id blue-lobster

-The browser/app data path is:
+The data path is:

-Chrome in lease
+browser/app in lease

--> lease 127.0.0.1:3128
+-> lease 127.0.0.1:3128 (egress client)

--> coordinator Durable Object
+-> coordinator Durable Object (pairs the two sockets)

 -> local crabbox egress host process